-The training workshops were facilitated by Prof. Xiaohua Xia from the University of Pretoria, Department of Electrical, Electronic and Computer Engineering.
-Professor Xia also compiled information from all the training sessions to come up with this intergration module.
+The training workshops were facilitated by Prof. Xiaohua Xia from the University of Pretoria, Department of Electrical, Electronic and Computer Engineering and Dr. Mandu Jeffrey from the University of Botswana, Department of Electrical Engineering.

 Profound gratitude and further acknowledgement is expressed to UNAIDS who made the production of these modules a reality through their Unified Budget Work plan (UBW) funds.